ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-The rule is executed on every object of type `APIM.Policy` no matter the scope.
-We only want to execute the rule if the policy file actually has a `set-backend-service` policy, which is achieved by the condition: `$TargetObject.Content.DocumentElement.SelectNodes(".//*[local-name()='set-backend-service']").Count -ne 0`.
-It performs an XPath query to select all `set-backend-service` policies in the XML content of the policy file.
+The rule is executed on every object of type `APIM.Policy`, regardless of the scope.
+To ensure the rule only applies to policy files containing a `set-backend-service` policy, we use the condition: `$TargetObject.Content.DocumentElement.SelectNodes(".//*[local-name()='set-backend-service']").Count -ne 0`.
+This condition performs an XPath query to find all `set-backend-service` policies in the XML content of the policy file.

-The rule itself will check that each `set-backend-service` policy has the `backend-id` attribute set.
-If the attribute is set, the rule passes.
-Otherwise, it fails.
+The rule itself checks that each `set-backend-service` policy includes the `backend-id` attribute.
+If this attribute is present, the rule passes; otherwise, it fails.

-When you execute PSRule again, you should see that the `APIM.Policy.UseBackendEntity` rule is executed for all `.cshtml` files with a valid scope.
-The output should show that the rule passes for the files in the `good` folder and fails for the files in the `bad` folder.
+When you run PSRule again, you should see the `APIM.Policy.UseBackendEntity` rule applied to all `.cshtml` files that include a `set-backend-service` policy.
+The output should show that the rule passes for files in the `good` folder and fails for those in the `bad` folder.

 ### Handle invalid XML syntax

-With a couple of these tests done, I thought: Great!
-Lets run it on an actual code base.
-But I immediately got an error that the XML in at least one of the files was invalid.
-None of the rules for the `APIM.Policy` type were executed, because the convention failed to import the policies.
-Only the `APIM.Policy.FileExtension` rule was executed, because it's not dependent on the convention.
+After creating and testing a few rules, I decided to run them on an actual code base.
+However, I encountered an error indicating that the XML in at least one of the files was invalid.
+As a result, none of the rules for the `APIM.Policy` type were executed because the convention failed to import the policies.
+Only the `APIM.Policy.FileExtension` rule ran, as it is not dependent on the convention.

-The problem is that API Management accepts invalid XML when dealing with policy expressions.
-See the following two snippets for examples:
+The problem occurs because API Management accepts invalid XML in policy expressions.
+Here are two examples to illustrate this:

 ```xml
 <!-- This will result in an error when loading the policy as XML, because of the use of < and > in the policy expression -->